svramprabu/youtube_capstone_project/README.md

 Using find function in MongoDB filtered to find the channel name that is to be used in the dropdown box list of all the channels given as input so far.

+created a dataframe of channel details, playlist details, video details and comment details for the chosen channel in the dropdown.

+later these dataframes are loaded into sql table after some transformation.

+Finally some queries are inserted in the dropdown to answer the questions raised.